input-output-hk/marlowe-doc/docs/tutorials/static-analysis.md

 -   Partial payments: i.e., payments when there was not enough money in account.
--   Non-positive deposits: under which the contract asks for a value which is negtive or zero.
+-   Non-positive deposits: under which the contract asks for a value which is negative or zero.
 -   Non-positive payments: payments of 0 or a negative amount.
 -   Shadowing of Lets, where two `Lets` set the same identifier in the same execution path.